Choosing a Registered Agent in Virginia

 Can I be my own Registered Agent in Virginia?

-Yes, you can be your Virginia LLC’s Registered Agent, as long as you are a Virginia resident, a Member or Manager of the LLC, and have a street address located in the state.
+Yes, you can be your Virginia LLC’s Registered Agent, as long as you are a Virginia resident, a Member or Manager of the LLC, and have a physical address located in the state.

-Option 2: Another LLC Member or Manager (or LLC employee) can be your LLC’s Registered Agent.
+- Another LLC Member, LLC Manager, or employee of your LLC can be your LLC’s Registered Agent.

-Option 3: You can hire a Virginia Registered Agent Service, also known as a Commercial Registered Agent.
+- You can hire a Virginia Registered Agent Service (also known as a Commercial Registered Agent).